Espresso machines make barista-style coffee possible to have at home.

 Safety

 The temperature of each espresso machine’s exterior as it brews matters.
 Most machines become warm to the touch but don't burn.
-Still, this is something you'll want to be aware of when choosing your espresso maker.
-A status light that tells you when the machine is on can also help prevent accidental burns in case you inadvertently press buttons.
+Still, you'll want to be aware of this when choosing your espresso maker.
+A status light that tells you when the machine is on can also help prevent accidental burns if you inadvertently press buttons.

 Warranty & Support